 This particular piano, serial number 8592, was made in circa 1864.
 It is a Model D Concert Grand.
-At 8' 11¾"" (274 cm) in length, this musical instrument is often used at large concert perfomances.
-In fact, the Juilliard School has many practice rooms, concert halls and studios that are equipped with Steinways.
-Today, Steinway & Sons have opened up in London, Berlin, Hamburg, Munich, Vienna and Chicago.
+At 8' 11¾" (274 cm) in length, this musical instrument is often used at large concert performances.
+In fact, the Juilliard School has many practice rooms, concert halls, and studios that are equipped with Steinways.
+Today, Steinway & Sons have opened up in London, Berlin, Hamburg, Munich, Vienna, and Chicago.

 The grand piano is an overstrung design, in which the bass strings pass over the treble strings.
-On December 20, 1859, Patent #26532 was granted to Henry Steinway Jr. for the Overstung Plate, where by the longer bass strings were drawn over sections of other strings.
-Throughout the history, the over strung grand frame piano is considered to be one of the most important developments since the invention of piano.
+On December 20, 1859, Patent #26532 was granted to Henry Steinway Jr. for the Overstung Plate, whereby the longer bass strings were drawn over sections of other strings.
+Throughout history, the overstrung grand frame piano is considered to be one of the most important developments since the invention of the piano.
 The Overstring design gives longer bass strings providing richer sounding, truer bass notes as well as a sturdier construction. "